mchrisvy/portfolio-projects/README.md

-I found that radii with an ellipsoidal effect were within good precision as long as there was an offset.
+I found that radii with an ellipsoidal effect were within good precision as long as there was an offset of 0.002 on the larger star(r1) and offset of 0.0002 on the smaller star(r2).
 As the fractional radii of the stars grew, the accuracy and precision of PYCHEOPS failed.
-Only radii at 𝑟1(larger stars) < 0.26 and 𝑟2(smaller star) < 0.023 were where the values were accurate.
+Only radii at 𝑟1 < 0.26 and 𝑟2 < 0.023 were where the values were accurate.

 <img src="visualisations/final%20final%20boy.png">